 Let the Blender Do The Work

 Add the frozen ingredients into your blender first and top with the rest.
-Give it a mix on your ‘frozen drinks’ or ‘ice’ setting.
-After you are certain you like the consistency (adjust by adding just a bit of coconut or filtered water), dump it into a cup and enjoy.
-I pour my daughter a cup and fill a few miniature Popsicle molds to pop in the freezer for desserts later in the week.
+Give it a mix on your ‘make mommy a margarita’ or ice crusher setting.
+After you are certain you like the consistency (adjust by adding coconut or filtered water), dump it into a cup and enjoy.
+I pour my daughter a cup and fill a few miniature pop molds to pop in the freezer for desserts later in the week.

 To make it for myself, I add an additional 1/4 cup of water and my protein powder to the rest of the smoothie in the blender.
 After a quick pulse, I get 8-10 ounces of an energizing, filling smoothie.

 If you’re looking for other smoothie recipes, try this blueberry one but if you’re looking for so much more, go ahead and sign up for our weekly newsletter!
-Sure there’s great stuff from us, but there’s also a super-secret, member’s only section of Ruffles and Rain Boots to enjoy, and highlights from awesome bloggers around the world.
+Sure there’s great stuff from us, but there’s also a super-secret, member’s only section of Ruffles and Rain Boots.